dandr94/SoftUni-Python/README.md

 # Python Path in SoftUni
+Below represents what I've been taught going through the Python path.
+Keep in mind that this is most of the things but not all since it will take a lot of time to list all of them.

 The Python path covers a lot, and it consisted of 3 different modules:
 | Module | Course |
 | ------ | ------ |